Techtronics21/3D-anatomy-reconstruction/README.md

 The inherent challenge lies in the fact that research in this specific field is still ongoing, with only a few selective deep learning models and papers focusing on 3D images.
-However, the ultimate aim is to create a model that can accurately reconstruct human anatomy and potentially facilitate biological 3D printing.

 We have made a deep learning model for 3d anatomy reconstruction, where we leveraged the use cases of 3D Unet with skip connections/ GoogleNet.